Volatility describes how much an investment bounces around in price.

 - You can invest in volatility itself with one of the many exchange-traded funds (ETFs) that track the VIX—an index that measures the stock market’s volatility.
 (But you may not want to—they tend to lose money over the long run.)

-- The stock market (and other risky investments) tend to become more volatile during bear markets (when stocks fall) or anytime investors are worried about risk.
+- The stock market (and other risky investments) tends to become more volatile during bear markets (when stocks fall) or anytime investors are worried about risk.

 - Volatility describes how bumpy or smooth an investment’s price changes are.